MDSplus/Documentation/docs/reference/metadata.md

 ## NCI

+TODO: Crosslink to TDI `getnci`

-* Flags: will have other things in it (Stephen to look up)
+* Flags: will have other things in it (TODO Stephen to look up)

 * `time_inserted` when data was inserted as a VMS timestamp (we'll get into that later)